ammarnajjar/portfolio/README.md

 - Small chart summarizing portfolio history using `lightweight-charts`.
 - Per-asset refresh: refresh a single holding and see a per-row spinner and last-updated timestamp.
 - Per-item metadata persisted to `localStorage` so your portfolio survives browser reloads.
  - Per-item fetched-range tracking:
 	- Each portfolio item stores which ranges have been fetched (e.g. `['3M','1Y']`).
 	- This avoids re-fetching the same historical data unless you explicitly refresh an item or select a non-cached range.
-- Range selection on the Portfolio chart: quick buttons for `1M`, `3M`, `1Y`, and `5Y`.
+ - Range selection on the Portfolio chart: quick buttons for `1D`, `1W`, `1M`, `3M`, `1Y`, and `5Y`.
 	- Clicking a range will update the chart and request history for each holding for that period.
-	- The app caches fetched ranges per-item to avoid redundant network requests for `3M`, `1Y`, and `5Y`.
+	- The app caches fetched ranges per-item to avoid redundant network requests for `1D`, `1W`, `3M`, `1Y`, and `5Y`.
-	- The `1M` range is always fetched fresh (not cached) to ensure the most recent short-term data is displayed.
+	- The chart also uses a history-based check: if an item's stored `history` already covers the requested cutoff (e.g. the earliest candle is at-or-before the 1M cutoff), the app treats that item as having the range available and will skip the network fetch.
 - CSV Import/Export
 	- Export: the Export CSV button downloads a semicolon-separated CSV with headers: `Symbol;Name;ISIN;Quantity;AvgPrice;LastUpdated;GainLoss`.
 	- Import: the parser is flexible and detects common header names.
 It accepts both minimal (`Symbol;Qty;Price`) and extended rows.
 If `GainLoss` is provided the importer will estimate `currentPrice` for the item so the app displays value/gain immediately without fetching live quotes.